lovell/sharp/README.md

 Constructor to which further methods are chained. `input` can be one of:

-# Buffer containing JPEG, PNG or WebP image data.
+* Buffer containing JPEG, PNG or WebP image data, or
-# String containing the filename of an image.
-Most major formats are supported.
+* String containing the filename of an image, with most major formats supported.

 ### resize(width, [height])